 Southwest Egg Scramble

 Let’s ease back into the swing of things, yes?
-With this southwest egg scramble!
+With these mexican scrambled eggs!

 Well, really, it’s me who is easing back into the swing of things and this dish is about all my brain can handle at the moment.
 It’s super simple.
-Super fast (20 minutes!).
+Super fast.
 Tasty tasty!

 So to bring you up to speed, I spent all of last week at an intensive training for the course I’m doing at a local university.
 And holy cow, am I spent.
 I couldn’t even tell you the last time I was so mentally and physically exhausted (in a very good way, but still, so tired!!).